Dominican Education Australia

 Catherine Sullivan Centre, Strathfield NSW, an early learning centre for babies and young children with hearing loss and their families, established in 1969.

-The Trustees of Dominican Education Australia, in collaboration with each of the incorporated Boards, will ensure the educational ministries’ Catholicity, fidelity to the Dominican charism, formation of Board members, excellence in teaching and learning and financial stability.
+The Trustees of Dominican Education Australia, in collaboration with each of the incorporated Boards, ensure the educational ministries’ Catholicity, fidelity to the Dominican charism, formation of Board members, excellence in teaching and learning and financial stability.

 The Leaders of the founding Congregations are the Sponsors of Dominican Education Australia and have oversight of the work of the Trustees.
 They are responsible for appointing the Trustees, approving their formation program, ensuring that the sale of property complies with Canon Law, and approving the Annual Report prepared by the Trustees for the Holy See.